ngtcp2/ngtcp2/README.rst

 found under examples directory.

-examples/client has ``-i`` option to read data from stdin, and send them as STREAM data to server.  examples/server responds them with some modification.
+examples/client has ``-i`` option to read data from stdin, and send them as STREAM data to server.  examples/server parses stream data as HTTP/1.x request.

 Both program have ``--tx-loss`` and ``--rx-loss`` to simulate packet loss.